WiFuchs/gdmc_2022_submission/README.md

-# gdmc_2022_submission
+# GDMC 2022 submission, CSC 570, Cal Poly SLO

-GDMC 2022 submission, csc 570, Cal Poly SLO
+Work done by WiFuchs, keonroohparvar, KamenShah, mlkrajewski

 ## Introduction
- The goal of this project is to explore new algorithms in the lens of settlement creation in Minecraft, which entails designing an algorithm that can generate a lifelike settlement within a Minecraft map.
-We chose Minecraft since it offers one of the best sandbox environments to explore PCG within a game.
-Furthermore, there are several competitions that score PCG algorithms in Minecraft, providing us with metrics that can be used to evaluate how well the algorithm performs.
-Our goal is to implement an algorithm that can adapt to a certain landscape and produce a village that closely resembles something to real life.
-We plan to achieve this by studying previous implementations and build upon notable shortcomings like designing road connections and a practical village layout.
+ The goal of this project is to explore new algorithms in the lens of settlement creation in Minecraft.
+This implementation focuses on structure placement, location of distinct building types and village connection mechanisms.
+Our goal was to improve upon previous works and furthermore achieve village layouts that are analogous to what could be seen in the world.
+While this work is domain specific to Minecraft, the frame of logic used in settlement creation may help improve procedural content generation used in other games.

 ## Requirement
 * python == 3.6